Bedrock-OSS/bedrock-wiki/docs/blocks/block-traits.md

 _This example will set the `minecraft:vertical_half` block state when placed to either `'top'` or `'bottom'` - depending on where the player is looking._

-**Permutations are still required for this state to make a functional difference, with conditions querying**
+**Entries in the [permutations array](/blocks/block-permutations#conditionally-applying-components) are still required for this state to make a functional difference, with conditions querying**

 ```molang
 q.block_state('minecraft:vertical_half')